Healthy Apple Pie Bars

 Instructions

-- Make the crust: With a fork, miix together the Ghee, egg, coconut flour, tapioca flour, egg, maple syrup vanilla and salt.
+2. Make the crust: With a fork, mix together the Ghee, egg, coconut flour, tapioca flour, egg, maple syrup vanilla and salt.
 The mixture will seem loose, but the coconut flour soaks up so much liquid it will quickly become a crust texture.

-- Press the mixture into an 8×8 pan sprayed with cooking spray.
-You could also line a pan with parchment.
+3. Press the mixture into an 8×8 pan sprayed with cooking spray.
+You could also line a pan with parchment paper.
 Bake the crust for 8 minutes at 350 degrees.

-- Make the crumble topping: While the filling cools – mix all ingredients for the crumble in a small bowl with a fork until a crumble texture forms.
+7. Making the topping: While the filling cools – mix all ingredients for the apple pie bar topping in a small bowl with a fork until a crumble texture forms.
 Set aside.

-- To Assemble Bars: Take the baked crust (should be just cooled to the touch) and pour in the apple mixture.
-Break up the crumble mix evenly over top.
+8. To Assemble Bars: Take the baked crust (should be just cooled to the touch) and pour in the apple mixture.
+Break up the apple pie bar topping and mix evenly over the top of it.

 Optional Caramel Sauce: